harrisonjwong/harrisonjwong.com/README.md

-## My personal website
+## Personal website

-Uses markdown files to build pages in the site
+Uses markdown files and [Jekyll](https://jekyllrb.com/) to build pages in the site.

 <!---
 ## Welcome to GitHub Pages